radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/getting-started/05-studio-editors.md

 #### Viewing Interface

-When you use the 'View report' button on the Brainwave Identity GRC toolbar, or when you use the Brainwave Identity GRC web portal, you can access the web interface for viewing reports.
+When you use the 'View report' button on the Identity Analytics toolbar, or when you use the  Identity Analytics web portal, you can access the web interface for viewing reports.
 This interface dynamically generates reports in HTML format as the user browses.
 The report settings may be dynamically edited; it is possible to export the information presented in various formats, and to print.
 It is also possible to dynamically change the report settings and regenerate it.
 Finally, the reports are formatted: A table of contents can be generated, and the display is paginated.
 This chapter describes the user interface of the report viewer.

 The report viewer consists of a central window which displays the report, as well as a toolbar allowing many actions: navigation, exporting, printing, and configuration.
 The reports are dynamically generated in HTML format.
 Hyperlinks are included in the report, allowing the user to navigate between reports in the same way as in a traditional application.